Estimating Causal Peer Influence in Homophilous Social Networks by Inferring Latent Locations: Setting and Assumptions

-Recently, \citet{Zhang-sbm_minimax} proved that under very mild regularity conditions the minimax rate of convergence for networks generated from latent community models is in fact exponential in $n$.
+Recently, \citet{Zhang-sbm_minimax} proved that under very mild regularity conditions the minimax rate of convergence for undirected networks generated from latent community models is in fact exponential in $n$.
 Furthermore, \citet{Gao-sbm-minimax_algo} exploits techniques provided by \citet{Zhang-sbm_minimax} to propose an algorithm polynomial in $n$ that achieves this minimax rate, under slightly modified but equally mild regularity conditions.
-More precisely, \citet{Gao-sbm-minimax_algo} considers a general stochastic block model, parametrized by $n$, the number of nodes; $k$, the number of communities; $a$ and $\alpha \ge 1$, where $\frac{a}{n} = \min_{i}{w(i,i)} \le \max_{i}{w(i,i)} \le \frac{\alpha a}{n}$, ensuring that within-community edges are ``sufficiently'' dense; $b$, where $\frac{b \alpha}{n} \le \frac{1}{k(k-1)} \sum_{i \ne j}{w(i,j)} \le \max_{i \ne j}{w(i,j)} \frac{b}{n}$, with $0 < \frac{b}{n} < \frac{a}{n} < 1$, ensuring that between-community edges are ``sufficiently'' sparse; and $\beta \ge 1$, where the number of nodes in community $k$, $n_k \in \left[\frac{n}{\beta k}, \frac{\beta n}{k} \right]$, ensuring that community sizes are ``sufficiently'' comparable. \citet{Zhang-sbm_minimax} and \citet{Gao-sbm-minimax_algo} diverge slightly as the former only requires $\max_{i \ne j}{w(i,j)} \le \frac{b}{n}$ and $\frac{a}{n} \le \min_{i}{w(i,i)}$.
+More precisely, \citet{Gao-sbm-minimax_algo} considers a general undirected stochastic block model, parametrized by $n$, the number of nodes; $k$, the number of communities; $a$ and $\alpha \ge 1$, where $\frac{a}{n} = \min_{i}{w(i,i)} \le \max_{i}{w(i,i)} \le \frac{\alpha a}{n}$, ensuring that within-community edges are ``sufficiently'' dense; $b$, where $\frac{b \alpha}{n} \le \frac{1}{k(k-1)} \sum_{i \ne j}{w(i,j)} \le \max_{i \ne j}{w(i,j)} \frac{b}{n}$, with $0 < \frac{b}{n} < \frac{a}{n} < 1$, ensuring that between-community edges are ``sufficiently'' sparse; and $\beta \ge 1$, where the number of nodes in community $k$, $n_k \in \left[\frac{n}{\beta k}, \frac{\beta n}{k} \right]$, ensuring that community sizes are ``sufficiently'' comparable. \citet{Zhang-sbm_minimax} and \citet{Gao-sbm-minimax_algo} diverge slightly as the former only requires $\max_{i \ne j}{w(i,j)} \le \frac{b}{n}$ and $\frac{a}{n} \le \min_{i}{w(i,i)}$.
 Additionally, the latter slightly restricts the parameter space by requiring the $k^{th}$ singular value of the affinity matrix $w$ to be greater than some parameter $\lambda$.
 The general context of the theory described in \citet{Zhang-sbm_minimax, Gao-sbm-minimax_algo} is defined for absolute constant $\beta \ge 1$ and also in \citet{Gao-sbm-minimax_algo} for absolute constant $\alpha \ge 1$, while $k$, $a$, $b$, and $\lambda$ are functions of $n$ and therefore vary as $n$ grows.
-However, in the context of our work, we only consider latent community where $k$, $\frac{a}{n}$, $\frac{b}{n}$, and $\lambda$ are also absolute constants.
+However, in our context, the network does not change (over the time-scale of interest); therefore, we only consider latent communities where $k$, $\frac{a}{n}$, $\frac{b}{n}$, and $\lambda$ are also absolute constants.
 We shall refer to this whole set of restrictions on the latent community model as ``the GMZZ conditions''.